tabreturn/tabreturn.github.io/_posts/2020-06-06-blender_creative_coding--1.1-_getting_started.md

 </figure>

 <blockquote markdown="1">
-The Blender window is divided into [**areas**](https://docs.blender.org/manual/en/latest/interface/window_system/areas.html) that contain [**editors**](https://docs.blender.org/manual/en/latest/editors/index.html).
+NOTE: The Blender window is divided into [**areas**](https://docs.blender.org/manual/en/latest/interface/window_system/areas.html) that contain [**editors**](https://docs.blender.org/manual/en/latest/editors/index.html).
 An area is a rectangular partition that you can resize (or divide further).
 For example, the largest area in the Scripting workspace is for the **Text Editor**, which you'll use to enter code.
 Selecting any workspace will present a predefined arrangement of **editors**; there is a button to switch editors at the top-left corner of each area (Figure 1.7).

  <figure>
    <img src="{{ site.url }}/img/bcc01/getting-started-editors.png" class="fullwidth" />